FalseNegativeLab/mlscorecheck/docs/01c_consistency_checking.rst

 Note that in this example, although ``f1`` is provided, it is completely ignored as the aggregated tests work only for the four linear scores.

-1 dataset with kfold ratio-of-means (RoM)
+1 dataset with kfold ratio-of-means (SoM)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When the scores are calculated in the Ratio-of-Means (RoM) manner in a k-fold scenario, it means that the total confusion matrix (``tp`` and ``tn`` values) of all folds is calculated first, and then the score formulas are applied to it.
+When the scores are calculated in the Ratio-of-Means (SoM) manner in a k-fold scenario, it means that the total confusion matrix (``tp`` and ``tn`` values) of all folds is calculated first, and then the score formulas are applied to it.
 The only difference compared to the "1 testset no kfold" scenario is that the number of repetitions of the k-fold multiples the ``p`` and ``n`` statistics of the dataset, but the actual structure of the folds is irrelevant.
 The result of the analysis is structured similarly to the "1 testset no kfold" case.

 For example, testing a consistent scenario:

 .. code-block:: Python

-    >>> from mlscorecheck.check import check_1_dataset_rom_scores
+    >>> from mlscorecheck.check import check_1_dataset_som_scores

     >>> dataset = {'dataset_name': 'common_datasets.monk-2'}
     >>> folding = {'n_folds': 4, 'n_repeats': 3, 'strategy': 'stratified_sklearn'}